New legislation would make Juneteenth a Tennessee state holiday

 Juneteenth recognizes the day the last slaves in America learned of their freedom in Galveston, Texas.

+Phillip Clark 🌹 @CouncilPresBMS As we prepare to celebrate #Juneteenth this weekend, would you support legislation to make the holi… https://t.co/OT9czeFy9U 3 minutes ago

-baby RT @NC5: New legislation would make Juneteenth a Tennessee state holiday
+Claude367 RT @TFDWofficial: New legislation would make Juneteenth a Tennessee state holiday.

-ლ(▀̿̿益▀̿̿ヽ)ლ RT @thatsjonnyfrank: ALSO: Once this legislation is passed, it would make Virginia the second state to make Juneteenth a paid, state holida… 2 hours ago
+Я RT @kylegriffin1: New York Gov. Cuomo said he would sign an executive order making Juneteenth a holiday for state employees this year, and… 4 hours ago

+Call me Dé or Jefe 👨🏾🚀 RT @balleralert: New York Gov. Andrew Cuomo said he would sign an executive order making Juneteenth a holiday for state employees this year… 8 hours ago

-ANG RT @CBS6: "Black Lives Matter in the eyes of the Commonwealth.
+Bright O RT @CBS6: "Black Lives Matter in the eyes of the Commonwealth.
 I can't say that it always has.
-But finally, we recognize that black lives a… 2 hours ago
+But finally, we recognize that black lives a… 8 hours ago

-WATE 6 On Your Side On Tuesday, Virginia Gov. Ralph Northam announced legislation that would make Juneteenth a paid state holiday.
-Nort… https://t.co/GUBR2NqDSg 4 hours ago

-Shanda Legislation would make Juneteenth a Tennessee state holiday https://t.co/g1bGX1h1Dz 4 hours ago
+Cuomo Signs Executive Order Making Juneteenth a Holiday for State EmployeesCuomo Signs Executive Order Making

 What Is Juneteenth?What Is